 The objective of the Pathways Communication Grant is to disseminate scientific findings on pathways for sustainability to non-scientific audiences.
 Communications experts/professionals are encouraged to be part of the team.
 However, in order to be eligible, the project must be led by a researcher at a university or research institution.

 Yes, as long as all other requirements of the call are met.
-Projects led by early career researchers (defined as PhD students or researchers who have received their PhD within the last six years) are considered a priority group, but it is not a requirement for funding.
+Projects led by early career researchers (defined as PhD students or researchers who have received their PhD within the last ten years) are considered a priority group, but it is not a requirement for funding.

 Yes, the call is open to all nationalities.
 One third of the funding will be allocated to support proposals from researchers led by and working in low and middle income countries as a priority group, and another third will be allocated to support proposals from early career researchers (defined as PhD students or researchers who have received their PhD within the last six years).